 You will also need to make sure that you check your tyre pressure is up to the recommended limit.
 Most modern cars have TPMS (Tyre Pressure Monitoring System) that will let you know if your tyres are a little flatter or fuller than they need to be.

 Remember to always take a look at your alloys – are there any strange cracks, bumps or buckles?
-If so, then we can fix your alloy wheel cracks for only £49!
+If so, then we can fix your alloy wheel cracks from only £57.95 + VAT.

 Your wipers should be able to give you a clear view of the road ahead and behind you.
 Check each blade for tears and cracks too.
 Wipers are pretty cheap to replace and you can have a fresh set fitted in less than 10 minutes.